Study Abroad Course Equivalency Process

 - Please note that some course equations cannot be completed without the official transcript from your completed study abroad program.
 Transcripts usually begin to arrive 90 days after the completion of the program, though some programs may take longer to send transcripts.
 Your study abroad adviser will contact you once he/she has received your transcript, but please reach out to him/her if you need a copy of your transcript before Education Abroad has received it.

 - Study abroad advisers in Education Abroad are not academic advisers and cannot guarantee academic credit for any course, unless it has been pre-equated.

 - If you or your academic adviser have any questions on these processes, please contact your study abroad adviser or the Education Abroad Front Office.

-- Submit one form for each class, along with any course materials that you have (syllabi, exam/assignment information, textbook information, etc.), to your academic adviser or the academic adviser for the department from which you wish to receive credit.
+- Submit one form for each class, along with any course materials that you have (syllabi, exam/assignment information, textbook information, etc.).

 - Your academic adviser will either evaluate the credit or give the form and course materials to the professor most appropriate to evaluate that course for credit.
 This process can vary in length, and credit is not guaranteed.
 The course(s) must meet the standards and content of OU classes, as determined by the evaluator.

 - Request a copy of the transcript from your program from the Education Abroad Front Office in Farzaneh Hall, Room 144 or by emailing your study abroad adviser.